dab246/GetX-Flutter/README.md

 # GetX-Flutter
-Some funny things about GetX for the Flutter project.
+A week of playing with GetX to apply the upcoming Flutter projects